sinote86/sinote86.github.io/_posts/2018-12-31-SINOTE-of-2018-Year-in-review.md

 > **Evan Medeiros**: The Cold War is the wrong historical analogy to use in explaining U.S.-China dynamics.
 This is not meant to deny or minimize competition in U.S.-China relations.
 Rather, the Cold War framework obscures more than it clarifies about bilateral dynamics and, thus, diminishes the complexity of the challenge for U.S. policymakers.

 [Inside China's audacious global propaganda campaign](https://www.theguardian.com/news/2018/dec/07/china-plan-for-global-media-dominance-propaganda-xi-jinping)

-*by Louisa Lim & Julia Bergin, from theguardian.com, 20181207*
+<br> *by Louisa Lim & Julia Bergin, from theguardian.com, 20181207*

 > ... over the past decade or so, China has rolled out a more sophisticated and assertive strategy, which is increasingly aimed at international audiences.
 China is trying to reshape the global information environment with massive infusions of money – funding paid-for advertorials, sponsored journalistic coverage and heavily massaged positive messages from boosters.
 While within China the press is increasingly tightly controlled, abroad Beijing has sought to exploit the vulnerabilities of the free press to its advantage.
 >